 - Recurrence: If cellulitis recurs, it can be more challenging to manage and may lead to long-term complications such as chronic swelling, skin changes, and chronic wounds.

 The long-term outlook for cellulitis depends on several factors, including the infection’s severity, the affected individual’s underlying health, and the treatment’s effectiveness and timeliness.
-With prompt and appropriate treatment, cellulitis can be successfully managed in most cases, and the long-term outlook is generally reasonable.
+Moreover, with prompt and appropriate treatment, cellulitis can be successfully managed in most cases, and the long-term outlook is generally reasonable.

 However, in some cases, cellulitis can lead to long-term complications, such as chronic swelling, skin changes, and chronic wounds.
 Chronic venous insufficiency, a condition that can result from damage to the veins in the legs, is a common complication of cellulitis in the legs.